heow/compojure-cookies-example/README.md

 Clojure, being a relatively new language, uses an even newer web framework: [Compojure][1].

 Compojure, still sporting a sub 1.0 version, being under active development and reduced to a thin veneer over [Ring][2] may prove challenging for developers.
-If for any reason is because many examples and tutorials are simply outdated.
+If for any reason because many examples and tutorials are just outdated.

-It's my goal to demonstrate the use of sessionless cookies in Compojure, with working examples.
+I'm going to demonstrate the use of sessionless cookies in Compojure, with working examples.

-### The Basics ###
+### The Bare Essentials ###

-[Example 1][3] is a simple hello-world application (suitable for running on [Heroku][4])
+[Example 1][3], a simple hello-world application is suitable for running on [Heroku][4]:

 ```clojure
 (ns example1